AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/import-pdf-form-api.md

 ### Input Document

-A PDF document basically an acroform to which the data needs to be imported from a json file that contains the form data.
+A PDF document basically an Acroform to which the data needs to be imported from a json file that contains the form data.

 ## REST API